thistletech/ota-release-action/README.md

 create a password-protected [Minisign](https://jedisct1.github.io/minisign/) private key with the `trh init` command.

-An example workflow is as follows.
+An example workflow for [file
+update](https://docs.thistle.tech/update/get_started/file_update) is as follows.
 Confidential information, such as the aforementioned project access token, private signing key, and signing key password are saved as GitHub repository secrets.

 ```yaml
 name: 'OTA Release'